ymadoff/ryba/spark/history_server/start.coffee.md

-# Spark History Web UI Start
+# Spark History Server Start

 Start the History server.
 You can also start the server manually with the following command: